SwiftyLab/DynamicCodableKit/Sources/DynamicCodableKit/DynamicCodableKit.docc/Guides/ContextProvider.md

 }
 ```

-To decode post detail JSON dynamically, type repesenting every post type: `TextPostDetail`, `PicturePostDetail`, `AudioPostDetail`, `VideoPostDetail` can be created, each confirming to ``DynamicDecodable`` and to protocol `PostDetail` which represents common post detail type.
+To decode post detail JSON dynamically, type representing every post type: `TextPostDetail`, `PicturePostDetail`, `AudioPostDetail`, `VideoPostDetail` can be created, each confirming to ``DynamicDecodable`` and to protocol `PostDetail` which represents common post detail type.
 ![Decoded models hierarchy.](context-provider-class)

 A ``DynamicDecodingContextProvider`` can be created to provide dynamic decoding context.
 For the current example, a type confirming ``UserInfoDynamicDecodingContextProvider`` can be created that provides the decoding context present in `Decoder`'s `userInfo` property associated to ``UserInfoDynamicDecodingContextProvider/infoKey``.